Quad Cities Campus

 All students that reside in Indiana, Iowa, Missouri, and Wisconsin on the Quad Cities Campus will pay Illinois in-state tuition and there is no requirement to establish Illinois residency.
 Information and resources about financial aid and scholarships are available to all students to help meet their educational goals.

 Western Illinois University is committed to providing a safe and secure environment for students, faculty, staff, and visitors.
 Western engages in numerous activities supporting this goal, including comprehensive training for police and disaster and emergency preparedness planning.

-Riverfront and 60th Street buildings have parking lots for faculty, staff and students who purchase a hang tag.
-Tags may be purchased at both locations.
-Each location also has a campus shuttle.
+Quad Cities Complex and Riverfront Hall buildings have parking lots for faculty, staff and students who purchase a hang tag.
+Tags may be purchased at Student Services.

 The Registrar's Office in Macomb manages course schedules, grades, transcripts, and student/faculty information.
 It is important to keep your information up to date, so for your convenience, the following Registrar Services are available at the WIU-QC Campus.